mullak99s-Faithful/mullak99sFaithful/README.md

 # mullak99sFaithful

-**Branch: Master**
+**Branch: Dev**

-The master branch will contain the latest version of the resourcepack, this will oftenly be for the latest snapshot/pre-release version of Minecraft.
+The dev branch will contain the latest version of the resourcepack, this will oftenly be for the latest snapshot/pre-release version of Minecraft.

 **Current Version: v1.13-RC2**